Signed Call Android SDK

 After updating your build.gradle

-file, sync your project by clicking the Sync Project button.
+file, sync your project by clicking Sync Project.

 Initialize the Signed Call Android SDK using the SignedCallAPI